My Medicare Advantage plan advertised dental coverage, but it barely covers anything. Is this normal?

 When open enrollment occurs I would change plans that have all your doctors, drugs and better dental coverage.

 This is a common occurrence.
 While your plan may include dental coverage it’s also important to check to see which procedures are covered under that benefit.
-Medicare Advantage plans change benefit benefits every year.
-Along with the annual coverage, limit there will also be a list of procedures that are covered and not all procedures may be covered 100% Its important to know what percentage of those procedures are covered.
+Medicare Advantage plans change benefits every year.
+Along with the annual coverage limit there will also be a list of procedures that are covered and not all procedures may be covered 100% Its important to know what percentage of those procedures are covered.
 The coverage info will be summarized in your summary of benefits and expanded coverage info will be available on your Evidence of Coverage document.
 If you’re working with an agent or broker, they should be able to explain the benefits in great detail.
 I hope this information helps.

 Most Medicare Advantage plans offer basic dental coverage.
 In most cases, it is not to be considered comprehensive in nature.
 However, some Advantage plans offer additional supplemental coverage for an additional premium.
 Many people also elect "stand alone" policies outside their Advantage plans.